Indicia-Team/support_files/Elasticsearch/docs/samples.md

 you are setting up other pipelines (e.g. for occurrences), then they can share a single client user ID but will need their own unique project IDs so that the pipelines can be separately tracked.

 Two templates are provided for you in your working directory's logstash-config folder, one for record inserts and updates and another for deletions.
-Copy the samples-http-indicia.conf.template file to a new file called samples-http-indicia.conf.
-Copy the samples-http-indicia-deletions.conf.template file to a new file called samples-http-indicia-deletions.conf and edit them in your preferred text editor.
-Search and replace the following values:
+Copy the `samples-http-indicia.conf.template` file to a new file called `samples-http-indicia.conf`.
+Copy the `samples-http-indicia-deletions.conf.template` file to a new file called `samples-http-indicia-deletions.conf`.
+Edit the new files in your preferred text editor.
+If security is enabled, uncomment the user and password settings then search and replace the following values:

 * {{ Warehouse URL }} - the web address of the warehouse, e.g. https://warehouse1.indicia.org.uk.
 * {{ User }} - your client user ID.